Data-Independence-Network/trunk-core/docs/README.md

 # Trunk core and general core documentation

+## Story Books for Children

+The most imporant of Story Books!
+Lets make them the [requirements](./childrens-story-books) for the project!

 ## Why Java

 The reasons why [Java](./Why_Java.md) was chosen for DIN infrastructure code.